AgateHQ/axate-developer-docs/docs/first-party-cookies.md

 axate-api.publisher.com	CNAME	1 hour	 axate.customers.axate.io.

-2. validate with publisher on their DNS system
+2. Validate with publisher on their DNS system

+1. On AWS, Crete new certificate and validate them with Publisher

+1.1 Request *.publisher.com

+---

 3. Create same entry on heroku pointing to the CNAME of publisher, axate-api.publisher.com

-4. On AWS, Crete new certificate and validate them.

-1.1 Request *.publisher.com

 3. Create cloudfront pointing our accounts page